sebastianduchene/tree_based_recombination/README.md

 This method uses a sliding window across sites in an alignment.
 For each window it estimates a neighbour-joining tree.
 The next step is to estimate the Branch Score Distance ([Penny and Hendy 1985](#references)) for all pairs of trees.
 This metric only consideres topology and it naturally adjusts to polytomies, but it does not consider branch lengths.
 This is an important requirement because sections of the genome that have the same evolutionary history can have different rates, or be subject to different selective constraints.

 The distances between trees can be used to represent the space of tree topologies in the alignment, which can be visualized with a multidimensional scaling (MDS) algorithm.
 If there is no recombination, the topologies for all trees should be very similar, although it some incongruence is expected due to stochastic variation along the sequences.
-In the presence of recombination between lienages, there should be as many topologies as there are recombination events.
+In the presence of recombination between lienages, there should be as many topologies as there are recombination events (I refer to these as 'gene trees', although a more appropriate term may be 'loci trees' or 'breakpoint trees').
 This would result in several clusters of trees in the tree topology space.
 A **cluster** is a portion of the alignment with that follows a single evolutionary history, with no recombination.
 The clusters of trees can be identified using discrete clustering method or other unsupervised learning algorithms.
 For the purpose of this example I use the Gap statistic, which has worked well in other projects that used tree distances.

 This method has some advantages over other phylogenetic approaches to detect recombination: